 48 MP main camera

-The main camera of the OPPO A72 is on top of one good middle class level.
-In good lighting conditions, useful recordings are made that are in terms of things Image sharpness and level of detail to convince.
-Images are pleasantly sharp up to the edges.
+The main camera of the OPPO A72 is on a good mid-range level.
+In good lighting conditions, usable images are created that are convincing in terms of image sharpness and level of detail.
+Images are pleasantly sharp right up to the edges.
 Image noise is not noticeable, at least in good lighting conditions.
-Concerning dynamic Range Both light and dark parts of the image come into their own.
-Farben are displayed realistically and with a pleasantly warm note.
-The OPPO A72 does not tend to overdo it, even with bright colors.
-The autofocus reacts quickly and only in rare cases has to be refocused manually.
+In terms of dynamic range, both light and dark parts of the image come into their own.
+Colors are depicted realistically and with a pleasantly warm note.
+Even with bright colors, the OPPO A72 does not tend to exaggerate.
+The autofocus reacts quickly and only in rare cases does it have to be refocused manually.

 You can find these and other test recordings in full resolution under this Link.

-The OPPO A72 can zoom with maximum 10-fold magnification.
-The enlargement is pure digital, which is why the recording quality also deteriorates very quickly.
-With 2x magnification, the images are still usable and the level of detail only decreases slightly.
+The OPPO A72 can zoom with a maximum of 10x magnification.
+The enlargement is purely digital, which is why the recording quality also decreases very quickly.
+With 2x magnification, the recordings are still usable and the level of detail only decreases slightly.
 Loss of detail and image noise increase up to a maximum of 10x magnification.